 Termites love to live close to wood; however, they have been found in cellulose-based materials as well including carpets, photograph frames and books.

 They reproduce in early summer and in late spring give birth to new colonies.
 These multiply at a quick rate and often find space under the carpet.
 These are normally found at the corners sticking to the carpet.
 They do not usually cause much damage to it other than some marks; however, carpets serve as a great place for them to grow which is why it is important to be careful.

 Termite Foundation Damage

 Termites can cause long-lasting damage to the foundation of your home or office.
-Subterranean termites, one of the most common types of termites in America, are known for their destructive natures.
+Subterranean termites, one of the most common types of termites in India, are known for their destructive natures.
 They live underground and are known to forage in soil in order to find food.
 Exposed gaps or wood underground allows these termites to cause damage to a property’s foundation.
 It may take time but the damage can be extensive and must be controlled.

-As per most Arizona pest control providers, one of the best options is to have a relevant solution to this problem.
+As per most pest control providers, one of the best options is to have a relevant solution to this problem.
 Some common solutions include the use of pesticide to treat the soil.
 Plus, bait may also be used to catch and remove termites.
 Many experts also suggest installing an aluminum layer to prevent infestation.